Not Like the Movies: Composition

 "Not Like the Movies" is a power ballad that lasts for four minutes and one second.
 The song is composed in the key of A♭ major and is set in time signature of common time, with a moderate tempo of 100 beats per minute.
 Perry's vocal range spans over an octave, from F3 to E♭5.
 The song has a basic sequence of A♭5–Fm7–Cm–E♭ as its chord progression.
 Lyrically, "Not Like the Movies" is a song about a love relationship where a woman does not feel in love and still waits for the man of her dreams, or "charming prince", as a Terra reviewer put it.
 Chris Ryan from MTV News interpreted the song as largely being about how being in love does not meet your expectations and never really captures "the cinematic magic of big-screen love stories."

 Steve Leftridge from PopMatters considered the track to have a "ho-hum" melody.
 Its melody was compared to Britney Spears' "Everytime" (2003) and Evanescence's "My Immortal" (2003).
 During the chorus, Perry sings about holding out for a love that is "cinematic and dramatic/With the perfect ending" and later asks if she is a "stupid girl", according to Elysa Gardner from USA Today and an anonymous reviewer for Portrait Magazine.
 A reviewer for Portrait Magazine, considering it to be the slowest-paced song on Teenage Dream, said it juxtaposed well with the other tracks.
 "It takes all the energy from the rest of the album, all the fast beating hearts and overwhelming feelings of love, and slows it all down to a song about looking for love instead," they wrote.

-Reception
+Critical reception

 Chris Ryan of MTV said the song is "rather lovely", but noted that its lyrics refer "very little" to Perry's then-husband, Russell Brand.
 Elysa Gardner of USA Today called "Not Like the Movies" an "irresistible power ballad" and recommended readers to purchase the song.
 A staff writer for Portrait Magazine stated that "Not Like the Movies" was a great way to end Teenage Dream and that it showcases the singer's voice quite well, as she has "lyrics to work for instead of ones to just play around with."
 The reviewer concluded that it was a "really good song."